buildbod/SharePoint-Knowledge/README.md

-*Tasks and knowledge associated with SharePoint*

-# SharePoint Scripts
+# SharePoint Knowledge

+A personal repository of SharePoint scripts and insights, open to the community for learning and collaboration.

+## 🧩 What's Included (/coming soon)

-This repository contains PowerShell scripts for automating SharePoint Online governance tasks, including applying Restricted Content Discovery (RCD) settings.
+- Task-based automation scripts for SharePoint Online
+- Governance and compliance tools
+- Architectural notes and references
+- Links to official documentation and learning resources

 ## 📂 Scripts